Last Updated on January 25, 2026 by Sandy Williams

 Can we address the elephant in the room??
 If you are beginning your home search process and considering Del Webb Catalina, you may need to be aware of Bradenton Motorsports Park.
 The closest house will be roughly 2,000 feet from the Motorsports Park.

-I typically don’t hear the noise as much in the summer (maybe because the air is heavy), and the noise doesn’t travel as far.
+I typically don’t hear the noise as much in the summer (perhaps because the air is heavy), and it doesn’t travel as far.

 Del Webb Catalina and Noise Mitigation